derekburgess/jaws/docs/architecture.md

 Cypher owned by versioned migrations belongs there; legacy commands may call the migration manager during the ratcheted transition but must not redefine schema objects themselves.

+`jaws.adapters` contains outer implementations of inward ports.
+Its standard runtime clock and UUID capture-ID generator import only domain contracts and the standard library; later provider/interface adapters may carry their declared optional dependencies without moving those dependencies into domain or ports.

 ## Ratchet policy

 The test governs every Python file under a listed package.
 A new inner package must be